mihkostas/rock-paper-scissors-python-demo-API/README.txt

-you need to have python in installed in your computer to run it.
+you need to have python installed in your computer to run it.